About Pierre

 Business & Licensing Records

 Entrepreneurs and business owners in Pierre can find essential information and resources through local government channels.
 The city's planning and zoning department oversees business licenses, permits, and land use regulations that govern commercial activity.
 Detailed information on these topics is available on the USA.gov website at usa.gov/government-records.
-Additionally, the South Dakota Secretary of State's office maintains corporate filings and other business-related public records that can be searched online, providing transparency for those researching companies operating in the area.
+The South Dakota Secretary of State's office maintains corporate filings and other business related public records that can be searched online, providing transparency for those researching companies operating in the area.

 Economy & Demographics

 As the state capital, Pierre maintains a diverse economy centered around government services and employment.
-The city's fiscal year 2023 budget is approximately $19.5 million, reflecting its commitment to public infrastructure and community programs.
-Major industries in the area include healthcare, education, and tourism, with the annual South Dakota State Fair serving as a significant economic driver.
+Major industries in the area include healthcare, education, and tourism, with the annual South Dakota State Fair acting as a significant economic driver.
 Pierre also benefits from its proximity to the Missouri River, which provides recreational and commercial opportunities.
+The community's strong economic foundation helps support a high quality of life for local residents.

 Elections & Voter Records

-The Hughes County Auditor serves as the chief election official for Pierre and the surrounding county, overseeing all county, state, and federal elections.
+The Hughes County Auditor is the chief election official for Pierre and the surrounding county, overseeing all county, state, and federal elections.
 The Hughes County Auditor's Office is located at 104 East Capitol Avenue, Suite 106, Pierre, SD 57501 (phone: 605-773-7482, website: www.hughescounty.org).

 Frequently Asked Questions